Rivergate-Leaseholder-Association/Rivergate-Leaseholder-Association.github.io/_posts/2025-03-23-Practical-Information.md

 1. Raise to [the StreetLink](https://thestreetlink.org.uk/) about homeless staying;

-2. To raise about suspected drug activities, go to [https://www.cambs.police.uk/tua/tell-us-about/soh/seen-or-heard/](https://www.cambs.police.uk/tua/tell-us-about/soh/seen-or-heard/).
-Click on the last button "Report something else" to start reporting.
-That's _the_ fastest way.
+2. To raise about suspicious activity, crimes or offences, go to [https://www.cambs.police.uk/tua/tell-us-about/soh/seen-or-heard/](https://www.cambs.police.uk/tua/tell-us-about/soh/seen-or-heard/).
+Click on nothing but the last button "Report something else" to start reporting.
 This *must* be done for producing an official record.
 Keep the case reference number.
 Call 999 if in emergency.

 ## Waste Collection
 The [Recycling team](mailto:recycling@peterborough.gov.uk) is headed by Amy Nebel [Amy.Nebel@peterborough.gov.uk](mailto:Amy.Nebel@peterborough.gov.uk).